 RALEIGH, NC – Buying a home can be one of the most rewarding yet complicated endeavors that an average, person will undergo in their life.
 However, one of the most difficult things can be choosing a home to make your own.
 Fortunately, there are websites like Jim Garcia’s that help you find properties that are right for you.
 After this choice, the least interesting and most stressful moving stages kick in.
 There are all kinds of things to consider, from structural issues which might require the help of AWA Mold Inspections, to financial issues.
 New government regulations makes an already complicated project even more challenging.
 Down and debt payment is often cited as one of the biggest barriers to home-ownership faced by millennials today.
 Debt continues to be a serious problem with millennials, specifically student loan debt.
-Truth be told there is no quick and easy way to solve debt problems.
-It takes time and commitment to than simply borrowing and spending less than you earn, but looking into debt relief is a great place to start.
+Truth be told there is no quick and easy way to solve debt problems and it takes time and commitment to stop spending more than you earn, but looking into debt relief is a great place to start.
 Consolidating your debts into one or negotiating a debt settlement will help you get out of debt much quicker.

 There are several government backed loan programs as well as niche loans from banks and credit unions for first time home buyers that help qualified buyers to buy their primary home with little or no down payment!
 Here are 6 loan programs that allow you to purchase a home with zero or low down-payment in Raleigh and Wake County of North Carolina.